-The Civil Courts offer creditors a variety of remedies to enforce collection when a customer fails to pay.
-It is important to remember that the Courts do not exist to enforce debts, but are in our culture the method of resolving disputes.
+The Civil Courts offer Creditors a variety of remedies to enforce collection when a customer fails to pay.
+Although Courts do not simply "enforce" debts, they are an important method of resolving disputes.

-In most instances, the first step in the court process is to obtain a judgment, which is a legally enforceable obligation, which entitles the Creditor to employ certain court processes to exact payment from the Debtor by liquidating the Debtor’s property or “garnishing” property of the Debtor belonging to a third party, in particular bank accounts.
+In most instances, the first step in the Court process is to obtain a judgment, which is a legally enforceable obligation.
+This entitles the Creditor to employ certain Court processes to exact payment from the Debtor by liquidating the Debtor’s property or “garnishing” Debtor's property or property belonging to a third party, particularly bank accounts.

-In commercial obligations in Pennsylvania, a confession of judgment clause, or cognovit clause, may be employed in a document that entitles the Creditor to simply go to court and obtain a judgment immediately without serving the Debtor.
+In commercial obligations in Pennsylvania, a Confession of Judgment clause, or "Cognovits" clause, may be employed in a document that entitles the Creditor to simply go to Court and obtain a judgment immediately without serving the Debtor.

-There is a procedure following the commencement of the confessed judgment that allows the Defendant/Debtor to defend against the confessed judgment.
+There is a procedure following the commencement of a Confessed Judgment that allows the Defendant/Debtor to defend against the Confessed Judgment.
 Compliance with these rules is essential in making certain that the Creditor both executes its remedies effectively and avoids the potential pitfalls of violating a Debtor's constitutional rights by employing civil process when it is not appropriate.

-Other creditor remedies are enforced through the civil courts, such as fraudulent transfer actions or the imposition of constructive trusts in instances where property is possessed by a third party that rightfully should be owned by the creditor.
-In addition to enforcing the judgment by the process available under the civil rules, the rules also provide the opportunity to depose the debtor or other party who has knowledge of the debtor’s assets for the purpose of determining assets that would be available for execution, levy and sale by the sheriff.
+Other Creditor remedies are enforced through Civil Courts, such as Fraudulent Transfer actions or the imposition of Constructive Trusts in instances where property is possessed by a third party that rightfully should be owned by the Creditor.
+In addition to enforcing the judgment by a specified process, the Civil Rules also provide the opportunity to take the Deposition of the Debtor or other party who has knowledge of the Debtor’s assets for the purpose of determining assets that would be available for execution, levy and sale by the Sheriff.